edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_create.rst

     ``pro`` and ``free``.

 :cli:synopsis:`--compute-size=<number>`
-    The size of compute to be allocated for the EdgeDB Cloud instance (in Compute Units)
+    The size of compute to be allocated for the Gel Cloud instance (in Compute Units)

 :cli:synopsis:`--storage-size=<GiB>`